-Heading over the water falls is a good thing when it involves something like learning to walk or operating a car.
-Initially, the motor behaviours involved in walking or driving require a lot of concentration to execute.
-Small children are clumsy when they begin to walk.
+Behaving in historically patterned ways is a good thing when it involves something like walking.
+Initially, the motor behaviours involved in walking require a lot of concentration to execute.
+Small children are clumsy as they learn to walk.
 Everything is a challenge.
 Lifting their feet.
 Taking the next step.
-But fairly quickly we master walking and even sprinting without any conscious effort.
+But fairly quickly we master walking – and even sprinting – without any conscious effort.

-Both of these activities – learning to walk and learning to drive – develop similar to the way that water erodes a path through rock.
+Both of these activities – learning to walk and learning to drive – develop the way that water erodes a path through rock.
 With the first rain drop falls, water follows gravity, taking the path of least resistance.
 Then gravity acts on that rain drop and plunges it over a precipice.

 Given enough rain and enough time, a groove becomes worn in the rock.
 The groove becomes deeper and deeper until a water fall develops.
 Then, there is no question about where the rain will travel when it lands on the ground.
 It finds the groove and travels over the waterfall.

 So it goes with our brains.
-Activities that once took tremendous conscious effort become automatic as well-worn paths get created in our brains.
-Neurons are the cells in our brains.
-Neuronal pathways (meaning pathways made of neurons) get laid down in our brains much the same way that the flow of water creates a waterfall over time.
+Activities that once took tremendous conscious effort become automatic as well-worn paths are created in our brains.
+Neurons are cells in our brains.
+Neuronal pathways (meaning pathways made of neurons) get laid down in the brains much the same way that the flow of water creates a waterfall over time.

-What’s interesting about a waterfall is that it’s difficult to resist and “go against the flow, when you find yourself pulled along by the current.
-There isn’t time to act when you find yourself in the water because the current is so strong and you’re swept along so quickly.
-Just over you go.
+What’s interesting about a waterfall is that it’s difficult to resist and swim against the flow.
+You get pulled along by the current and are unable to resist.
+There isn’t time to react because the current is so strong and you’re swept along so quickly.
+In an instance, you plummet over the waterfall.

 Dr. Patricia Turner, Registered Psychologist, Calgary, Alberta

 Like what you read?
 Sign-up to receive my free monthly blog updates straight to your inbox.